List of NHL statistical leaders by country of birth

-This is a list of National Hockey League statistical leaders by country of birth, sorted by total points.
+This is a list of National Hockey League statistical leaders by country of birth, sorted alphabetically.
 The top ten players from each country are included.
-Statistics are current through the end of the 2024–25 NHL season and players currently playing in the National Hockey League are marked in boldface.
+Statistics are current through the end of the 2025–26 NHL season and players currently playing in the National Hockey League are marked in boldface.

 All players are listed by the current country of the players' birth location, regardless of their citizenship, where they were trained in hockey or what country they represented internationally.